automation-tasks-rs/cargo-auto/template_new_cli/README.md

 cargo auto publish_to_crates_io
 ```

-## lib.rs doc-comments

-The entire README.md is copied into lib.rs.
-This can be annoying to watch.
-You can collapse the entire section by clicking on `// region: auto_md_to_doc_comments include README.md`.

-You can use `// region:` and `// endregion:` to mark sections you want to collapse in the editor.

-From this doc-comments the `docs` will be created.
-Take a look and try to write what other users would want to read in the `docs`.

 ## Modules

 I added one module `hello_mod.rs` just to showcase how modules are used in separate files.